nlitz88/metrics/README.md

 # Question: Do I just want to rewrite what I have of this so far in GO just for the sake of learning it?
 Maybe...

+# UPDATE: I decided to bag this project simply because I basically ended up designing the groundwork for...Telegraf.
+Unbeknownst to me, this was exactly what I was looking for and built just like what I was gearing up for.
+Though I would've liked to develop down this rabbit hole, I had to consider the practicality of using Telegraf and just how much more robust it already was.